Technology Security Statement

-- Most university Protected Health Information (PHI) is stored outside the institution either with the various insurance providers or health care delivery services.
-Should the university maintain PHI data, information is stored on the university’s enterprise resource planning (ERP) system, a separate server infrastructure with limited access and additional security controls.
+- Most university PHI is stored outside the institution either with the various insurance providers or health care delivery services.
+Should the university maintain PHI data, information is stored on the university’s Enterprise Resource Planning (ERP) system, a separate server infrastructure with limited access and additional security controls.

-- To the extent that university Protected Health Information (PHI) is transmitted electronically to insurance providers or business associates, data is stored in a compressed, encrypted file with a secure password before being sent.
+- To the extent that university PHI is transmitted electronically to insurance providers or business associates, data is stored in a compressed, encrypted file with a secure password before being sent.
 Daily backups are stored in a tiered structure for disaster recovery purposes and include local and off-site storage.
 Off-site data is encrypted to prevent compromise and can only be retrieved by authorized personnel.

 - No access to data is granted without prior authorization from the appropriate representative in the department responsible for that data.

-- Desktops are configured based on industry best practices.
+- Desktops and dedicated laptops are configured based on industry standard best practices.
 Machines are configured such that the file system and all stored data is encrypted.
-Machines have current anti-virus software with updated virus signatures.
+Machines have current anti-virus and anti-malware software with updated virus and malware definitions.
 Desktop authentication and access to network services are centrally managed.
 Patch maintenance is also centrally managed in order to update system security and provide application / system updates.